tom-wolfe/brewdown/src/example/example.md

 ### 10. Town Square

-"""description
-# Description
+> # Description
-On the east side of town, the lane opens up to form a small square.
+> On the east side of town, the lane opens up to form a small square.
 Several ruined buildings surround the south side of the square, but a larger, intact structure to the north looks like a barracks.
 One lane leads southeast, another heads southwest around the hill in the middle of the town, and a third way meanders north.
 In the middle of the square, leaning slightly to one side is a weathered stone statue of a warrior.
 Clad in sleek plated armor, wearing a helmet adorned with wings, he clutches a fierce trident.
-"""

 /column